Section 3: Basic QRISdata questions

 In a replication system, the primary goal to keep copies of files so that we can restore to the most recent "known good" state of a collection.
 Restoration of files from older states may be possible, but is not the primary goal.

 The design goals for QRISdata collection replication state that on-site replica of a file should be retained for 4 weeks after deletion, and the off-site replica should be retained for 12 weeks.
+(Currently we are retaining data for 6 months, though this is subject to change.)

 Collection data can be accessed in the following ways, depending on the collection's access method: